jsdf/jamesfriend.com.au/posts/routing-in-reason-react.md

 We're going to use a library called [Director](https://github.com/flatiron/director), which is a simple and mature routing library for Javascript.
 We're actually going to install a version of the package called [bs-director](https://github.com/BuckleTypes/bs-director) which also contains bindings to Reason/BuckleScript, which means we can use it easily from our Reason code.

+To start with, install `bs-director` with npm or yarn:

 ```bash
 yarn add bs-director
 ```